foundeo/cfdocs/guides/en/security.md

 Obfuscation is the art of hiding things in plain sight, and using obfuscation in our application designs can significantly improve application security.

-[Click Here](/security-obfuscation) to learn how obscuring data will help protect you from paramter tampering.
+[Click Here](/security-obfuscation) to learn how obscuring data will help protect you from parameter tampering.

 ### Encryption